Show me the money: Why we're terrified to ask for a raise and how to get over it

 Pro tip: ask and you shall receive

 Growing up, writing the maths exam didn’t ruin my life as much as its aftermath did i.e bad marks and the hell my parents raised.
-Luckily, my misery found company in discussing below average marks with my peers, a bonding exercise.
-Unfortunately, when we enter the workforce and start negotiating salary, we’re coached to cut the cord.
+Luckily, my misery found company in discussing below-average marks with my peers, a bonding exercise.
+Unfortunately, when we enter the workforce and start negotiating salaries, we’re coached to cut the cord.

 It’s the corporate original sin to dissect our salaries or appraisals with colleagues.
-Fear grips us, beads of sweat appear during the appraisal meeting and we decide that we’d much rather succumb to Covid-19 than ask for a raise.
+Fear grips us, beads of sweat appear during the appraisal meeting and we decide that we’d much rather sit silently than ask for a raise.

 “I fear I may lose my job if I ask for a raise, even though logically, the worst is they’ll say ‘no’,” says Turnia Surnet, a Mumbai-based audiologist.

 According to a 2017 study by Jobvite, an international recruiting agency, only 29% of job seekers tried negotiating salary at their current or most recent job, and 48% still don’t feel comfortable doing it at all.
 Surprise: 84% of those confident enough to ask for higher pay actually succeed in getting it.